fermentationist/chat-console/README.md

 If you want to use the chatbot, you must first create an account with [OpenAI](https://beta.openai.com/).
 Once you have an account, you can get an API key from the [API settings page](https://beta.openai.com/account/api-keys).
 Once you have an API key, you can add it to the server's environment variables as `OPENAI_API_KEY`.

-If you are using a free service to host your server, like render.com, that spins down and sleeps when not used for a while, you can use the `WAKE_SERVER_URL` and `WAKE_SERVER_INTERVAL` environment variables to keep the server awake.
+If you are using a free service to host your server that spins down and sleeps when not used for a while (like render.com), you can use the `WAKE_SERVER_URL` and `WAKE_SERVER_INTERVAL` environment variables to keep the server awake.
 The server will make a fetch call to the URL every `WAKE_SERVER_INTERVAL` milliseconds.

 ### Environment Variables